 To determine total income for Georgia purposes, certain additions and subtractions as provided by Georgia law are included in the Schedule 6 computation.
 Lines 8 and 10 of Schedule 6 provide for modifications required by Georgia law.
 The total of the additions to Georgia income should be indicated on Schedule 6 and listed on Schedule 7.
-Georgia does not allow the Federal deduction for income attributable to domestic production activities (I.R.C.
-Section 199).
-An adjustment to the Georgia S Corporation return is not required if the S Corporation is not allowed the Section 199 deduction directly, but instead passes the information needed to compute the deduction to the shareholders.
+Total subtractions from Federal income should be indicated on Schedule 8.
+The more commonly used items are listed in each of these schedules.
 A corporation must add back all intangible expense and related interest expense directly or indirectly paid to a related member.
 All such expense must be listed as an addition to federal income even if the taxpayer qualifies for an exception.
 If the taxpayer qualifies for a full or partial exception, Form IT-Addback must be completed in order to take a subtraction on Schedule 8 for all or any portion of the addition listed on Schedule 7.

 A corporation must add back all captive REIT expenses directly or indirectly paid to a related member.
-All such expense must be listed as an addition to federal income even if the taxpayer qualifies for an exception.
+All such expenses must be listed as an addition to federal income even if the taxpayer qualifies for an exception.
 If a taxpayer qualifies for a full or partial exception, Form IT-REIT must be completed.